gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The Group Manager is the Key Distribution Center (KDC), acting as a Resource Server.

-* The Authorization Server associated to the Group Manager is the AS.
+* The Authorization Server associated with the Group Manager is the AS.

 All communications between the involved entities MUST be secured.